chrissuu/bleu/_posts/2025-10-17-bootstrapping-llm.md

 2. Much of the "behavior" that we would like the model to exhibit is earned through post-training.
 Since pre-training $$\rightarrow$$ post-training is faster than random-initialization $$\rightarrow$$ post-training, the post-training step is important for the model to learn the syntax of the language as well as having a baseline world model of how things interact.
 Perhaps what isn't as clear is how much each component is necessary in exhibiting some behavior, and could be an interesting ablation for training efficiency.
-For instance, if your goal is to have a good reasoning model, you could train a small model until its outputs are coherent, and then increase the model's expressiveness by adding further layers (but with identity weights) and then post-train your model.
+For instance, if your goal is to have a good reasoning model, but you're limited by compute capabilities, you could train a small model until its outputs are coherent, and then increase the model's expressiveness by adding further layers (but with identity weights) and then post-train your model.
 Pre-training would thus be "make your model coherent" and post-training would be "make my model exhibit xyz behavior", rather than "make my model coherent but also have some prior for world modeling" and "make my model exhibit xyz behavior".